cfrm17/cfrm17.github.io/cva.md

 ### Credit Valuation Adjustment

-Credit value adjustment (CVA) is the market price of counterparty credit risk that has become a central part of counterparty credit risk management.
-By definition, CVA is the difference between the risk-free portfolio value and the true/risky portfolio value.
-CVA not only allows institutions to quantify counterparty risk as a single measurable P&L number, but also offers an opportunity for banks to dynamically manage, price, and hedge counterparty risk.
-The benefits of CVA are widely acknowledged.
-Many banks have set up internal credit risk trading desks to manage counterparty risk on derivatives.

-CVA not only allows institutions to quantify counterparty risk as a single measurable P&L number, but also offers an opportunity for banks to dynamically manage, price, and hedge counterparty risk.
-The benefits of CVA are widely acknowledged.
-Many banks have set up internal credit risk trading desks to manage counterparty risk on derivatives.
+Credit Valuation Adjustment (CVA) is a tool in counterparty credit risk management and its application.
+Counterparty credit risk is the risk that a counterparty to a financial contract will default prior to expiry, failing to make future contracts and resulting in a credit exposure to the financial institution.
+Traditional methods of managing counterparty credit risk include netting agreements and collateralization to reduce the overall exposure to a single counterparty.
+Over the past decade, institutions have also used Credit Default Swap (CDS) protection to manage exposures

 CVA, by definition, is the difference between the risk-free portfolio value and the true (or risky or defaultable) portfolio value that takes into account the possibility of a counterparty’s default.
 The risk-free portfolio value is what brokers quote or what trading systems or models normally